Octachron/codept/README.md

 - an AST, called M2l, specialized to handle only module level constructions (see `M2l.mli` )

-- a familly of interruptible interpreters that given an environment and a `m2l` Ast computes either the signature represented by the m2l ast, or in presence of non-resolved dependencies, a simplified m2l ast.
+- a family of interruptible interpreters that given an environment and a `m2l` Ast computes either the signature represented by the m2l ast, or in presence of non-resolved dependencies, a simplified m2l ast.
   (see `Interpreter.ml`)